andy-polhill/d3-progress-indicator/README.md

 ##Tests

+Check out the project and install dependencies

+    npm install
+    bower install

-To run the tests..... blah karma blah jasmine
+The run tests in karma

+    ./node_modules/karma/bin/karma start

 ##Limitations
-- Due to the difficulty of text wrapping in SVG, the xPadding value has to be tweaked to make sure milestone labels fit in correctly.
+- Due to the difficulty of text wrapping in SVG, the `xPadding` value has to be tweaked to make sure milestone labels fit in correctly.
 A future improvement may be to split labels on spaces.